tboot-0510/blockchain-developer-bootcamp-final-project/README.md

 2. For instance, when DoctorA grants READ access to patientA to DoctorB, DoctorB can only read content of EHR and not update the medical file.
 It would need updated permission from patientA to enable DoctorB to update the file.

 ### Non implemented functions
-1. Able to add files to medical report and update it to IPFS.
-Front end function visible but not dealt with.
+1. Patient sets password to encrypt his data and doctor should type in password to decrypt the data.
-2. Patient sets password to encrypt his data and doctor should type in password to decrypt the data.
+2. Encrypt the uploaded files by the doctor (i.e. PDF, images...)

 ### Further ideas